awkgroupag/datalab/README.md

 * your data lives in `/home/jovyan/data`

 ### 6. Stop and/or remove the containers when done
-* If you only started Jupyter (4a), `stop_jupyter_notebook.cmd` stops the container - configurations like additional Python packages are kept. `rm_jupyter_notebook.cmd` removes the container, thus resetting everything.
+* You can simply stop all your running notebooks by stopping **Rancher Desktop**.
+They will all restart once you start Rancher Desktop again.
+* Calling `rm_jupyter_notebook.cmd` removes the container, thus resetting everything.
+Note that the configuration for it will be retained in your `DATALAB_DATA_DIR` (Notbook configuration file and pod deployment specification)
 * If you used the controlboard (4b): Be sure to stop any other stacks you might have started from within the controlboard first.
 Then run `rm_controlboard.cmd`.

 ## How-to install and use the AWK Datalab - LINUX
+>Note: TODO not sure **Rancher Desktop** exists for Linux .. but you should be able to use [k3s](https://k3s.io/), as this is what is used under the hood of Rancher Desktop.
 Just follow the instructions above except for the following.

 ### 4. Load environment variables (necessary once e.g. per SSH-session start)